alyakin314/alyakin314.github.io/index.md

 **Status Quo**

-Starting February 2025 I am again a full-time MD student at Washington University of Saint Louis School of Medicine.
+Starting, February 2025 I am, again, a full-time MD student at Washington University of Saint Louis School of Medicine.
 I aim to apply to the 2026 Neurological Surgery Match.
 Very rarely I do get time to do AI research.
 <!--